 "You know, reflex action.
 When you've seen your death face to face.
 The guy raised his books and his folder to his face.
 He was too surprised to run."
 He hissed.

 "Who are the people fighting?
 I heard it's Black Hatchets and Braveboyz."

 "No. It's Black Hatchets and Black Knives."

 "But I know somebody who is a Braveboy who has disappeared since last week."

-"Ah, when there is a war, even if it is not your people that are fighting, you have to become scarce.
-Somebody might mistake you for something that you are not.
+"Ah, when there is a war, even if it is not your people who are fighting, you have to become scarce.
+Somebody might mistake you for something you are not.
 Who is the person you are talking about, that is a Braveboy?"

 Ogechi pretended not to hear the question.
 "So the boy who was shot, which was he?"